TCGV/blog/_posts/2020-07-05-a-framework-for-investigating-bugs.md

 Once everyone agrees on what the problem is it's time to brainstorm hypotheses on why it's happened, i.e., what's causing the bug.
 Based solely on a clear problem definition and technical knowledge of a product it's already possible to come up with several candidate hypotheses.

+Tougher bugs generally yield to less specific hypotheses at first, but as we iterate over the framework's steps and our comprehension of the problem improves we'll be able to refine them for narrowing down a probable root cause.

 Let's use an example to illustrate this step, suppose we are dealing with a bug in a GPS navigation application:

 * <i>Route calculation from address A to address B produces a non-optimal more costly route when using the "find cheapest route" feature</i>